gradle/gradle/design-docs/play-support.md

 The implementation for continuous and non-continuous modes are basically the same, the main difference being when a rebuild is triggered.

+## Resources are built on demand when running Play application

+When running a Play application, start the application without building any resources.
+Build these resources only when requested by the client.

+- On each request, check whether the task which produces the requested resource has been executed or not.
+If not, run the task synchronously and block until completed.
+- Include the transitive input of these tasks as inputs to the watch mechanism, so that further changes in these source files will trigger a restart of the application at the appropriate time.
+- Failures need to be forwarded to the application for display.

 ## Developer views compile and other build failures in Play application

 Adapt compiler output to the format expected by Play: